 That night I saw hideous black ghosts flying above my bed.
 I left my bedroom and crawled into bed with my parents; a deep reversion to the childlike.

 The next day I entered the Clinic.

-Editor’s note: Part Two of the series will be posted in the coming week.
+Editor’s note: Part Two and Part 3 of this series will be posted in the coming weeks.